 Fishing gear is exciting and paddling with it on your board does make you seem badass, even if you don’t know how to use it.
 But we have experts with us for the day to show us how.
 Our fishing location is in a grassy estuary entrance on the Taylor’s Creek side of Carrot Island.
 Here we anchor and beach a few boards for our lesson on fishing, patience and giggles as we learn how to catch and release.

 The Crystal Kai SUP Cup on Taylor’s Creek is an awesome first race experience!
-This is the culmination of our skills building for the week in a 5K race that is friendly, supportive and fun!
-We’ll stay with you as you paddle to the cheers of the crowd and the stoke of your fellow racers.
+This is the culmination of our skills building for the week in a 4 mile race that is friendly, supportive and fun!
+Feeling adventurous?
+Racers can also attempt the longer course, at 7 mile We’ll stay with you as you paddle to the cheers of the crowd and the stoke of your fellow racers.
 It’s a great opportunity to challenge yourself while having fun.

 Taylor’s Creek Tour/Historic Beaufort Tour